In earlier articles the predecessors of the NATO strap were reviewed.

 The Smiths Deluxe GS watch 0434E version of the Cal.
 27CS is shown below on the cover of the Smiths manual on a woven nylon NATO strap.
+This strap is possibly the 6B/2617 strap.
 The manual refers to the DEF-3-A specification, and dates to post 1959, probably early 1960s.

 Image courtesy MWR forum user : obsoletewatchparts

 In 1965 Hamilton provided a general service watch to the RAF.
 This was supplied under DEF-3-A and was non hackable.
 The watch was built to a similar specification to the Mk.11 watch and is sometimes called the Hamilton Mk.XI.
 The watch is 6B-9101000.

 The image below shows the watch and a sewn webbing strap.